Navigating the path to becoming an executive-level leader can be challenging.

 Coursera

-Director of Business Analytics for the Americas, Supply Chain*
+Director, Business Analytics for the Americas, Supply Chain*

 Under Armour